-5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

-5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because the firm failed to have risk-sensitive CDD measures between 6 October 2011 and 25 June 2017, failed to undertake CMRAs between 26 June 2017 and 9 January 2025, as well as having no process for documenting CMRAs on its files and having non-compliant PCPs between 25 June 2017 and 16 January 2025.

-5.3 The SRA considers the impact or risk of harm was medium (score of four).
+- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because the firm failed to have a FWRA between 26 June 2017 and 2024, no P&Ps between 6 October 2011 and 25 June 2017, no PCPs between 26 June 2017 and 2021, non-compliant PCPs between 2021 and 3 June 2025, no risk-sensitive CDD measures between 6 October 2011 and 25 June 2017, no CMRAs on five files and a lack of a CMRA process between 26 June 2017 and 9 May 2025, no ID&V on two matters and no verification on another between 26 June 2017 and 18 October 2024 and a lack of source of funds checks on five files between 26 June 2017 and 18 October 2024. - 5.3 The SRA considers the impact or risk of harm was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-The firm carries just over a quarter of its work in conveyancing, which puts it at a significant risk of being used to launder money.
-There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

-5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate.

-5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, but there is no evidence of any harm being caused or an unwillingness to improve.
+The firm carries out the majority of its work in conveyancing, which puts it at a greater risk of being used to launder money.
+There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place. - 5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
+The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate. - 5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs the majority of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £29,830. - 5.6 The SRA considers that the basic penalty should be reduced by fifteen percent, in terms of mitigation discount, to £25,356, then reduced further using our discretion allowed for in the Guidance, for proportionality reasons to £25,000, as it is deemed disproportionate and not in the public interest to send such a matter to the Tribunal.
+The maximum the SRA can fine a recognised body is £25,000; anything above this must be heard by the Solicitors Disciplinary Tribunal.
+This reduction follows the following factors in the Guidance that apply to this case: - a.
+The firm has taken steps to rectify its failures, by taking into account our guidance and producing a compliant AML

-Solicitors Regulation Authority

-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £12,611.

-5.6 The SRA considers that the basic penalty should be reduced by fifteen percent, in terms of mitigation discount, to $\pm 10,719$.
-This is owing to the following mitigating factors:

-- a.
-The firm has taken steps to rectify its failures, taking into account our guidance and producing compliant PCPs, a compliant CMRA form, taking steps to document it on in-scope files on 10 January 2025. - b.
-The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

-5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is $\pm 10,719$.
+- documentation (FWRA, PCPs and CMRA), as well as documenting CMRA on all in-scope files) and providing training where necessary in relation to ID&V and source of funds. - b.
+The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams. - 5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is £25,000.